FilH12/Projects/README.md

 Same version but the bottom frame is now made out of PETG, which, by being more flexible, should be able to withstand more impacts compared to a more brittle PLA frame.
 ![Alt text](docs/assets/V4_8.jpg)

+# Mechanical system to simulate recoil on electric airsoft replicas
+WIP